BDC Hamburger Icon

 Unlimited PTO, also known as an open policy, operates on a trust basis between the employer and employee.
 An unlimited PTO policy means there’s no cap on how many PTO days an employee can take, provided their work gets done and the unlimited vacation policy is not abused.

 • Unlimited PTO benefits: Employees feel trusted and understand that a positive work-life balance is a priority for the company.
-Also, as mentioned above, if an employee quits or is laid off, their employer isn’t required to pay out unused vacation days.
+If an employee quits or is laid off, their employer isn’t required to pay out unused vacation days.

 • Unlimited PTO drawbacks: In some company structures, this policy could backfire and be taken advantage of.
 Carefully consider your workplace culture and whether your employees will treat the policy responsibly.